|Long-Term Transmission Rights (LTTRs)|

-Long term transmission rights holders who return their long term transmission rights are remunerated by the relevant TSO through the Single Allocation Platform and such remuneration will be equal on the price resulting from the auction where the long term transmission rights were reallocated (Article 43 of the FCA).
+Long term transmission rights holders who return their long term transmission rights are remunerated by the relevant TSO through the Single Allocation Platform and such remuneration will be equal on the price resulting from the auction where the long term transmission rights were reallocated (Article 43 of the FCA Regulation).

 Regional design of Long Term Transmission Rights

-Rules on the regional design of long term transmission rights are developed pursuant to the procedure stipulated in Article 31 of the Network Code on Forward Capacity Allocation (see box).
+Rules on the regional design of long term transmission rights are developed pursuant to the procedure stipulated in Article 31 of the FCA Regulation (see box).